Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 6. Sun Catcher

-Sun catchers are another item that kids of various ages can create.
-And with so many different options of ways to make them, it can be something that’s also a lot of fun to do!
+With so many different options of ways to make them, it can be something that’s also a lot of fun to do!

 Plus, people love sun catchers – why not?
 They are gorgeous and also make great gifts.